camping

 If dorm-style isn’t your thing, recharge in your own private room in the U-Cabin.
 These double-occupancy rooms give you a quiet, comfortable retreat while keeping you close to everything that Primal Arts Fest has to offer.

-Each room fits up to two people, with two twin-sized beds that can be used separately or pushed together for a king-sized bed.
+Each room accommodates up to two people, with twin-sized beds that can be used separately or pushed together for a king-sized setup.
 The rooms are small but cozy, with just enough space for your belongings and a good night’s sleep after a full day of workshops, play-dates, and dancing around the fires.

 Private rooms